 Being planned and prepared for the home buying journey is such an important factor in how satisfied a home buyer is with the end result.
 It is very similar to a long, rewarding road trip.
 But, just like a road trip, being too rigid within that plan can also cause issues along the path as well!
 They can span many months of preparing and getting ready to buy a home, or can be very simple, quick tips.
 I can tell you that in my experience selling real estate that I have had clients of mine use some or all of these tips, and in the process save thousands of dollars, hours of time, and immeasurable amounts of stress and worry.

-I will be expanding on each tip in future blog posts.
+I have expanded on each tip in blog posts.
 If the title you are interested in learning more about has a link on it, please click to get more information.
-If there is no link yet, please check back often as I will be hard at work expanding on these ideas in future blogs.
+As you go through each of the stages, you can get a 'jumpstart' on the necessary skills by reading up on them first!
+For ease of use for you, you can also bookmark this page for easier access in your internet browser or on your smart phone.
 Here are a few other reliable home buying websites that you will be familiar with that may help with your experience as well:

 These tips are split up into what I consider the 9 stages of home buying: Pre-Qualifying, Pre-Shopping, Shopping Online, Shopping in Person, Selecting the 'Right' Home to Buy, The Offer, After the Offer is Accepted, Between SOLD and Moving Day, and Beyond the Moving Day.
 It is important that these stages are done in the proper order, because doing them out of sequence is usually results in more money out of your pocket, more time wasted, and more stress and worry added to your life!